Dellmus Colvin: Biography

-Exposure
+Arrest and incarceration

-In November 2005, based on the results from the DNA analysis, Dellmus Colvin was charged with the murders of two women: 33-year-old Jackie Simpson and 37-year-old Melissa Weber, who were murdered in Toledo on April 16 and May 9, 2003, respectively.
+In November 2005, based on the results from the DNA analysis, Colvin was charged with the murders of two women: 33-year-old Jackie Simpson and 37-year-old Melissa Weber, who were murdered in Toledo on April 16 and May 9, 2003, respectively.
 In addition, he was charged with a rape that occurred that same year.
 In September 2006, Colvin stood trial for the murders.
 During said trial, the Lucas County Attorney General's Office, which suspected Colvin was responsible for more murders due to his occupation as a truck driver, proposed a plea bargain in exchange for taking the death penalty off the table.
 Agreeing to the proposal, Dellmus pleaded guilty to the murders of Simpson and Weber, as well as three others.
 According to his testimony, in January 2000, he lured 38-year-old Valerie Jones into his truck, strangled her, and then dumped her body in Lake Erie, in Ottawa County; on September 1 of that year, he lured 42-year-old Jacquelynn Thomas into his truck's cabin, after which he violated and subsequently killed her.
 Her body was found the next day in Monroe County.
 He also killed 43-year-old Lily Summers, whom he had previously offered money in exchange for sex; her body was found in April 2002.

 On October 3, 2006, Colvin unexpectedly confessed to another murder.
 He admitted to his involvement in the murder of 40-year-old Dorothea Wetzel, who was found murdered on August 5, 2000, on the banks of the Maumee River in southern Toledo.
 During interrogation, Colvin stated that his motive for the killings was misogyny, which was caused by his sexual complexes and inferiority complex.
 In October of that year, on the basis of the plea bargain, he was given several terms of life imprisonment.